merveillengnechejie-ui/Master-s-work/README.md

-# Master's Project - Optimization of BODIPY Nanoparticles for Combined PDT and PTT Therapy Targeting Breast Cancer Cellsg
+# Master's Project - Optimization of BODIPY Nanoparticles for Combined PDT and PTT Therapy Targeting Breast Cancer Cells

 This project explores an in-depth study of the design and quantum simulation of optimized BODIPY nanoparticles for combined photodynamic and photothermal therapy against breast cancer.